|Provo Canyons Unnamed Waterfall off the Bonneville Shoreline|

 - Spin Around to see Waterfall -

-Link to Pole Canyon Trail just further on this same trail.
+Pole Canyon Trail just a little further

 2D Video at Waterfall